marcoromanato/limb_coordination_PDFOG/README.md

 ## Limb coordination - PD FOG
 Repository containing data and code to reproduce the figures and run scripts for the preprint:

-Marco Romanato,* Antonio Carlos Costa,* ...
+Marco Romanato*, Antonio Carlos Costa*, ...
 Carine Karachi, Claire Wyart, Brian Lau, Marie-Laure Welter (2026).
 Body-segment coordination as a new predictor of freezing of gait in people with Parkinson’s disease.

 Calculations were performed using Python 3.12.11 and the following packages: